 If the application is dismissed because you did not attend the hearing you can ask us to reinstate the application.
 A request must be made within 28 days after you were notified that the application was dismissed.

-If the application is not reinstated, the decision remains unchanged and we cannot review the decision.
+If the application is not reinstated, the NDIA's decision remains unchanged and we will not be able to review the decision.